ctb/titus-blog/src/science-f-yeah.rst

 genome.
 What was ultra cool about this is that Rayan Chikhi, one of the authors, told me directly that they built off of our paper: ::

-   Thanks sharing your pre-prints on arxiv, our article is a direct consequence of that action!
+   Thanks for sharing your pre-prints on arxiv, our article is a direct consequence of that action!

 So, not only does our newly-accepted PNAS paper have two citations,